ahmedalhulaibi/ahmedalhulaibi/src/routes/blog/go-context-misuse.md

 ### Defensive programming won't work in practice

 We could avoid the exception using defensive programming with a type assertion and return an error in case the logger is not set.

+This avoids the nil pointer exception but the method signature is still misleading readers to believe there are only 2 required inputs.
+In practice, the error will bubble up and likely result in the same error for our users and still cause service disruptions.

 ```go
 func (s service) GetUserByID(ctx context.Context, id int64) (*User, error) {